 Small Business Saturday Prep

-With the effects of COVID-19 hitting small businesses hard this year, it is more important now than ever to take advantage of this day and take the necessary steps to drive traffic to your site.
-This process is easier said than done, that is why we recruited 10 small business experts to give their advice on how to successfully drive website traffic during Small Business Saturday.
+To take advantage of this day, you should take the necessary steps to drive traffic to your site.
+This process can be easier said than done, which is why we recruited 10 small business experts to give their advice on how to successfully drive website traffic during Small Business Saturday.

 Website SEO Optimization

 Optimizing your website for SEO is a great way to drive traffic to your site and ensure that when people Google your industry, you are one of the first to pop up.
 Easy ways to optimize traffic include having a personalized URL link, creating internal links on your website, targeting specific keywords, and, if possible, getting backlinks to your website from other pages.
 These are small ways that will grow your online brand presence and elevate your status as a business.

 - Vicky Franko, Insura

 Small businesses can start a fund designated specifically for advertising.
 Building money over time will ensure that your business can create adequate advertising that will reach your desired target audience.
 Starting sooner rather than later allows for money to stack up without financially setting your business back.
 Having those ads strategically placed is sure to add more traffic to your business.